os11k/os11k.github.io/_posts/2016-02-16-freeswitch-mysql-CDRs.markdown

 FileUsage = 1
 {% endhighlight %}

-3) At this point please update /etc/odbc.ini accordingly, in my example MySQL are running on same server where freeswitch, DB name, username and password is freeswitch in my case, you will need to change it accordingly.
+3) In my example MySQL is running on same server where freeswitch, please change `localhost` to your ip-address if MySQL DB is on separate machine.
+DB name, username and password is freeswitch in my case, but you will need to update it accordingly.
+When you are ready with config, please save it to `/etc/odbc.ini`.
 {% highlight bash %}
 [freeswitch]
 Description           = MySQL connection to 'freeswitch' database